logo

 Prevents Neural Tube Defects (NTDs)

-Folic acid is crucial in reducing the risk of NTDs like spina bifida by ensuring proper neural tube closure.
+Folic acid reduces the risk of NTDs like spina bifida by ensuring proper neural tube closure.

 Aids Growth and Development